eric-skaftason/digitize/readme.md

 ### Option 1 - [Use live demo](https://eric-skaftason.github.io/digitize/)

 ### Option 2 - Run Locally
-1. Ensure Node.js & npm are installed
+1. Ensure Node.js (and npm) are installed
 2. Run `npm install` to install required packages
 3. Open a command terminal in the root directory of the project
 4. Run `npx serve .`